 You can either start your own bakery business from scratch which is cheaper (no franchise fees and royalty fees) and more freedom to do customize your business (store design, bread selection, etc) or franchise an existing food business which provides better guidance on running your bakery and reap benefits of a renowned brand.

 - Spanish bread

 - Pan de mongo

 Cakes and pastries also suit well Filipinos and find them on almost all occasions.

 Whether you are a graduate of a pastry/culinary arts course or simply passionate about bread making, this business surely provides opportunities for growth and success.
 With a good store location, dedicated workforce, sound business plan, and decent amount of startup capital for equipment and ingredients (from P70,000), you can set up your bakery business which will attract a stream of customers from all walks of life.

-A food cart is a popular option among Filipinos who often find refuge at food arcades of shopping malls from the hot weather to watch movies, buy groceries or simply hang out with friends and family.
-Food carts are also found on the streets, near schools, churches, parks, offering instant relief from hunger at a minimal cost.
+A food cart is a popular option among Filipinos who often find refuge at food arcades of shopping malls in the hot weather to watch movies, buy groceries or hang out with friends and family.
+Food carts are also found on the streets, near schools, churches, and parks, offering instant relief from hunger at a minimal cost.

 Food carts offer a variety of options: